onepointconsulting/data_assessment_agent/notes.md

 ## 2024-08-22

-- This maturity assessment was evaluated according to Onepoint Data & Analytics Body of Knowledge™ https://www.onepointltd.com/data-wellness/#BOK
+- This maturity assessment was evaluated according to Onepoint Data & Analytics Body of Knowledge™ https://www.onepointltd.com/data-wellness/#BOK (Done)
-- Do not use underscores
+- Do not use underscores (Done)
-- Reference instead of About
+- Reference instead of About (Done)
 - Enforce the prompt to use British English.
 - Add disclaimer
 - AI-generated content may be incomplete or misleading.
 Validate with your domain specialist(s) or arrange a free consultation with an Onepoint Data Wellness expert.